vesoft-inc/nebula-docs/docs-2.0/synchronization-and-migration/replication-between-clusters.md

   - On the drainer machine, run `sudo scripts/nebula-drainerd.service start`.

-5. Log into the primary cluster, add the Storage hosts, and check the status of the listeners.
+5. Log into the master cluster, add the Storage hosts, and check the status of the listeners.

   ```ngql
   # Add the Storage hosts first.